 Bottom line: Excess body fat, whether it’s around your belly or deep within, is dangerous.

-At the Pritikin Longevity Center, guests learn their fat-to-muscle ratio via DEXA Body Composition Scanning.
-They’re scanned upon arrival at Pritikin.
+At the Pritikin Longevity Center, guests can learn their fat-to-muscle ratio via DXA System Body Composition Scanning.
 Two weeks later, a second scan reveals how powerful Pritikin living is in shedding fat and building muscle.
 The end result is a leaner, fitter, better toned body.

 “So get up and get moving!” encourages Dr. Fruge.
 “And enjoy the many benefits of the Pritikin Eating Plan.
 It’s full of healthful whole foods like whole grains, fruits, vegetables, and beans.